-The Indian Railways will kick-start the final location survey for the 498-km route connecting Bilaspur, Manali and Leh in Jammu and Kashmir this week.
+Planning to connect New Delhi with the scenic Ladakh region, the Indian Railways will kick-start the final location survey for the 498-km route connecting Bilaspur, Manali and Leh in Jammu and Kashmir this week.

 The survey project will be funded by the Defence Ministry and is all set to be inaugurated by Railway Minister Suresh Prabhu today.

 — Ministry of Railways (@RailMinIndia) June 27, 2017

 Here’s everything you need to know about one of India’s most picturesque and challenging rail projects:

 1. With locations like Sunder Nagar Mandi, Manali, Tandi, Keylong, Koksar, Darcha, Upshi and Karu falling in the proposed rail line connecting Bilaspur and Leh, it is for certain that the project post completion will offer a trip to behold.
 While a lot of the train route will be covered via tunnels, expect spectacular Himalayan vistas as well.

 There will be a total of 30 train stations on the route.
 Interestingly, Keylong station on the route will be build inside a tunnel at a height of 3,000 metres, a first in India.

 2. The new rail network will have strategic significance and is identified by the Defence Ministry as one of the four important rail routes along the China border.
 Apart from using the Lidar method for an understanding of the geology of the entire route, the railways is also seeking the help of USA for satellite imagery to survey the route.

 3. The project has another facet for recognition.
 Set at an elevation of 3,300 metres, it is touted to become one of the highest rail routes in the world.
 Interestingly, the highest road point (Tanglangla Pass) enroute at 5,360 meters will be the highest of any railway in the world.